How to Schedule Your Jobs Accurately Using Milestone Dates

 Step 4: Estimate the time required to complete tasks

-After getting a clear dependency map, it is time to get a near accurate estimation of how long different tasks in your project will take.
+After getting a clear dependency map, it is time to get a near-accurate estimation of how long different tasks in your project will take.
 This stage will help you set realistic milestone deadlines and help in developing a critical path.

 Even experts find it difficult to estimate the time complex tasks will take to be completed.
 You will need to carefully track and record the time it takes to complete different tasks on all your projects.
 This information will be used as precedence while estimating milestone deadlines for future projects.

-You may also consider experimenting the time required to complete a task using estimation techniques such as the PERT (Program Evaluation and Review Technique).
+You may also consider experimenting with the time required to complete a task using estimation techniques such as the PERT (Program Evaluation and Review Technique).
 Engaging experts will also eliminate optimistic biases and keep your time estimates honest and practical.

 Step 5: Put your Milestone dates schedule in a Gantt chart or Calendar for easy visualization